brewsoftware/gulp-firebase-bolt/README.md

 # Using the gulp plugin

 You can easily install the gulp bolt compiler using [npm](https://docs.npmjs.com/cli/install):

-    $ npm install gulp-firebase-bolt
+    $ npm install gulp-firebase-bold

 The compiler uses through2 to manage it's streams.
 Any file piped into firebase will be compiled out to a corresponding JSON file.

     gulp.src('test.bolt')
     .pipe(firebase())
     .pipe(gulp.dest('./output/'));

 For more examples please see the 'tests' directory

-# Local module support
+# Module support

-Local modules should be supported by default, see the bolt compiler spec for details.
+Local & Global modules are now supported , see the bolt compiler (When updated) spec for details.

-# Global modules
+# Global Module

+    import {'module'}

+Each modules is assumed to have an entry point under the 'node_modules/firebase-bolt-module/index.bolt' filename and will be processed from here.

 At the time of writing this there are no known global modules.
 I will publish some shortly which can be installed using npm as well

     $ npm install firebase-bolt-module

-Each modules is assumed to have an entry point under the 'node_modules/firebase-bolt-module/index.bolt' filename and will be processed from here.
+# Local Modules

+    import {'./module'}

+A file in the relative local directory named module.bolt.

+# Known issues

+TBA: Currently hyphes break global modules due to a naive syntax implementaiton.
+This will be updated shortly.

 # Further work